algorand/go-algorand-sdk/README.md

 `encoding` contains the `json` and `msgpack` packages, which can be used to serialize messages for the algod/kmd APIs and the network.

-`mnemonic` contains support for turning 32-byte keys into checksummed, human-readable mnemonics.
+`mnemonic` contains support for turning 32-byte keys into checksummed, human-readable mnemonics (and going from mnemonics back to keys).

 # Quick Start